Find an Expert

 There is no rule-of-thumb when it comes to refinancing because there are different reasons to refinance.
 If you are currently in an adjustable rate looking to get into a long-term fixed loan, your rate and payment may actually increase, but you will be in a better long-term situation knowing your rate and payment will not change.
 If you are looking to consolidate debt, your loan amount and mortgage payments may go up but your overall monthly outflow will decrease because you will have eliminated some or all of your credit card bills and other monthly obligations.
 There are also no-cost and low-cost refinance options that can lower your rate and payment with no or minimal investment.
 It is a good idea to go over your specific situation with a mortgage expert to determine whether refinancing makes sense or not.

-Most refinance transactions close within approximately 30 days from application to closing, however some loans could take 45 to 60 days based on the complexity of the loan. loanDepot has built a smooth and seamless process, enhanced by our proprietary paperless technology that enables us to close loans faster than the average industry turn-times.
+Most refinance transactions could take up to 45 to 60 days based on the complexity of the loan. loanDepot has built a smooth and seamless process, enhanced by our proprietary paperless technology that enables us to close loans faster than the average industry turn-times.
 As long as you do your part in delivering the documentation that we need in a timely manner.